Liberia: Citizens of Gbi-Doru Petition President Weah for County Status over ‘Decades of Neglect’

 “Our area of situation is just too far from Sanniquellie, the County Seat, a reality that makes it very difficult for development to reach Gbi-Doru District.”

 ‘Rivercess Not an Option’

 With the call for a county status, the citizens of Gbi-Doru have abandoned their previous quest for a breakaway from Nimba to join Rivercess County.
 Historical accounts state that the place was part of Rivercess, then a territory under Grand Bassa County.

-To pay their hut tax, which was either collected in cash or materials suh as rice, oil and other valuables, the people of Gbi-Doru had to trek for almost three weeks to Buchanan to make payment.
+To pay their hut tax, which was either collected in cash or materials such as rice, oil and other valuables, the people of Gbi-Doru had to trek for almost three weeks to Buchanan to make payment.

-In the process, many died due to harsh weather, river-crossing and of torture at the hands of the national militias, the Liberia Frontier Force who were enforcing the tax collections.
+In the process, many died due to harsh weather, river-crossing and torture at the hands of the national militias, the Liberia Frontier Force who were enforcing the tax collections.

 Owing to this “excruciating suffering”, President Edwin James Barclay in 1938, declared in an Executive Order, mandating residents of Gbi-Doru to pay their taxes to the District Commissioner in Tappita.

 The new destination was a shorter distance which was a little more than nine hours of walk as compared to the three-week journey to Buchanan.
 When Nimba gained county status in 1964, Gbi-Doru was officially part of the county.